Popularity

 The popularity of a data resource in Secoda is calculated based on the number of times it has been queried or viewed in the last 24 hours, pulled directly from the Source.

-By default, all columns in a table, all tables in a database, all dashboards in a BI tool will be ordered by the popularity in Secoda so you can always see what's being used most frequently.
+By default in Secoda, all columns in a table, tables in a database, dashboards etc. will be ordered by popularity so you can always see what's being used most frequently.

 The popularity, and thus the order of the resources, might change after each Metadata extraction (which is dependent on your set schedule for the integration), as the extraction will bring in the latest information of usage (views, queries, users) of the resource from the Source.

-The popularity of a resource is further enhanced by the number of times it has been used, documented, or viewed in Secoda over the last 180 days.
-To learn more about usage within Secoda, scroll down to the Popularity based on Views in Secoda section below.
+To learn more about popularity and usage within the Secoda app, scroll down to the Popularity based on Views in Secoda section below.

 Once you're clicked into a catalog resource, you can see the number of queries run on that data, as well as it's frequent users.